Tenth Doctor

-The Tenth Doctor is an incarnation of the Doctor, the protagonist of the BBC science fiction television series Doctor Who.
-He is played by David Tennant in three series as well as nine specials.
-As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs.
-Tennant's time as the Tenth Doctor is highly regarded among fans of the show and is generally regarded as one of the most iconic incarnations of the character, often ranked alongside Tom Baker's Fourth Doctor.
+The Tenth Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
+He is played by David Tennant in three series and nine specials.
+As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs both during and after the character's televised appearances.
+In 2023, Tennant returned to the role, this time as the fourteenth incarnation of the Doctor.

 Within the series' narrative, the Doctor is a centuries-old alien Time Lord from the planet Gallifrey who travels in time and space in the TARDIS, frequently with companions.
 At the end of life, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
-Tennant's portrayal of the Doctor is of an outwardly charismatic and charming adventurer whose likable and easygoing attitude can quickly turn to righteous fury when provoked.
+Tennant's portrayal of the Tenth Doctor is of an outwardly charismatic and charming adventurer whose likable and easygoing attitude can quickly turn to righteous fury when provoked.
+Preceded in regeneration by the Ninth Doctor (Christopher Eccleston), he is followed by the Eleventh Doctor (Matt Smith).

-This incarnation's companions include working-class shop assistant Rose Tyler (Billie Piper), who had travelled with his previous incarnation, medical student Martha Jones (Freema Agyeman), and fiery temp worker Donna Noble (Catherine Tate).
+This incarnation's companions include some who travelled with his previous incarnation: working-class shop assistant Rose Tyler (Billie Piper), her boyfriend Mickey Smith (Noel Clarke), and former "Time Agent" Captain Jack Harkness (John Barrowman), as well as medical student Martha Jones (Freema Agyeman) and fiery temp worker Donna Noble (Catherine Tate).
 He eventually parts ways with them all by the end of the 2008 series finale, "Journey's End", after which he attempts to travel alone for the duration of the 2008–2010 specials before being accompanied by Donna's grandfather Wilfred Mott (Bernard Cribbins) on his final adventure in "The End of Time".

 Overview

 Executive producer Russell T Davies revived Doctor Who after a 16-year absence with the premiere of "Rose" in 2005.
 Following the BBC's announcement of a second series being commissioned, the story broke that Christopher Eccleston, who played the titular Ninth Doctor, would not be returning for the second series.
 On 16 April 2005, the BBC announced that David Tennant had been selected for the role of the Tenth Doctor.
 His first appearance in the series was for 20 seconds following the Ninth Doctor's regeneration at the end of "The Parting of the Ways".
 His first full episode as the Doctor, barring an appearance in a "mini-episode" during the 2005 Children in Need show, was the 2005 Christmas Special, "The Christmas Invasion".
 He then appeared in the 2006, 2007 and 2008 series.
 Rather than a traditional series run, 2009 and early 2010 featured Tennant in a series of four specials.
 He also guest-starred in the 2009 two-part The Sarah Jane Adventures story The Wedding of Sarah Jane Smith.
 Tennant also appears in two animated serials The Infinite Quest and Dreamland.
-In 2013, Tennant reprised his role as the Doctor for the 50th anniversary special, "The Day of the Doctor", and will return to Doctor Who as the Fourteenth Doctor in 2023 for three 60th anniversary specials.
+In 2013, Tennant reprised his role as the Tenth Doctor for the 50th anniversary special, "The Day of the Doctor", and returned to Doctor Who as the Fourteenth Doctor in 2023 for three 60th anniversary specials.